stefanhgm/MLHC2018-reproducible-survival-seer/README.md

 ```
 $ python main.py -h
 ```
-An experiment with the randomly generated examples and the MLPConv model could look like below.
+An experiment with the randomly generated examples and the MLPConv model can be performed as shown below.
+This will produce a folder in the current directory containing results and plots for the input data and AUC.

 ```
 $ python main.py --incidences example/INCIDENCES.txt --specifications example/read.seer.research.nov2016.sas --cases example/CASES.csv --task survival60 --oneHotEncoding --model MLPConv --mlpLayers 2 --mlpWidth 20 --mlpEpochs 1 --mlpDropout 0.1 --mlpConvNeurons 3 --test --importance --plotData --plotResults